m2b3/gesturecap2025/README.md

 The checksum verification is recommended but is not required to run the tracker.
 The archive contains `doublehand_mp/`; it does not create the parent `dist/` directory for you.

-The final project structure must be:
+The final project structure for the standard ready-to-run repository must be:

 ```text
 gesturecap-osc/